 - try and maintain a visual presence on the issue.
 Posters on noticeboards can help to raise the profile of union action.
-These posters were produced by UCU, for example.
+For example, UCU has produced posters.
 There are lots of free online resources that can help you to design your own posters and images for social media campaigns.
-There are some Wales TUC campaign videos available at www.tuc.org.uk/green that you can share.
-The TUC's Pocket Guide to Organising and Campaigning has some useful suggestions for building campaigns.
+There are some Wales TUC campaign videos available at www.tuc.